iamsahebgiri/iamsahebgiri/_posts/run-cpp-on-web-emscripten.md

 `emcc` is the compiler that compiles C code into wasm and some glue code so that you can run it in your browser. `em++` is the C++ version of the compiler.

-## Wrting C/C++ code
+## Writing/C++ code

-Now that you are all setup, go ahead and create a good old C/C++ program using your favourite Text Editor.
+Now that you are all set up, go ahead and create a good old C/C++ program using your favourite Text Editor.
 Here is the code -

 ```C